 Qualified film production expenses are expenses incurred in New Jersey for the production, including preproduction and post-production, of a film.
-Expenses include certain compensation paid to individuals employed in production, including payments made to loan-out companies or independent contractors as long as the payments meet the Income Tax withholding requirement, and the cost for items used or services performed directly and exclusively in the production (such as props, makeup, wardrobe, film processing, camera, sound recording, set construction, lighting, shooting, editing, meals, and facilities rentals).
+Expenses include certain compensation such as deferred compensation payments paid by a New Jersey studio partner for work or services provided on a production.
+This includes payments made to loan-out companies or independent contractors as long as the payments meet the Income Tax withholding requirement, and the cost for items used or services performed directly and exclusively in the production (such as props, makeup, wardrobe, film processing, camera, sound recording, set construction, lighting, shooting, editing, meals, and facilities rentals).
 It does not include expenses incurred in marketing, promoting, or advertising a film; compensation paid to an individual if the amount is more than $500,000, regardless of whether it is paid by W2, 1099, or through a loan-out company; or salaries or other compensation for writers, directors (including music), producers, and performers (other than background actors with no scripted lines) except under certain qualifying conditions for a New Jersey studio partner.

 New Jersey film lease partner means a taxpayer that has made a commitment to lease or acquire all or part of a New Jersey production facility which leased or acquired space shall have an aggregate square footage of at least 50,000 square feet including a sound stage and production support space, such as production offices or a backlot, for a period of five or more successive years and commits to spend, on a separate-entity basis or in the aggregate with other members of the taxpayer's combined group, an annual average of $50,000,000 of qualified film production expenses over the period of at least five but not to exceed 10 years.